markjohnson303/angular-intro/readme.md

 ###Challenge

 * Create a new column in your table called "Nemesis" and populate it with that pokemon's name reversed.
-Hint: Don't forget to require your custom filter as a dependency in your controller.

 ##Pro-tip: Minification in Angular